Process of Accreditation

 ACEJMC publishes on its website a link to the accountability data of each accredited program.

 In the case of provisional status, the unit has the option of a one-year or two-year provisional period.
-Request for a revisit must be sent in writing to the ACEJMC office by July 1 preceeding the academic year in which the revisit will occur.
+Request for a revisit must be sent in writing to the ACEJMC office by July 1 preceding the academic year in which the revisit will occur.
 The executive director will coordinate with the unit and team chair to schedule the revisit between November and early February.
 The unit will receive a report template and copy of the original site visit report.
 The report should be submitted electronically to the ACEJMC office and the revisit team no later than six weeks before the visit date.

 Fees paid by units seeking accreditation or re-accreditation are intended to pay the total costs of making the site visits and a portion of the other expenses associated with the accreditation process — Accrediting Committee and Council meetings and staff work.
 The Council establishes the amount of the accreditation fees.
 The Council also receives support toward the accomplishment of its purposes from its member organizations and from institutions in the form of annual dues.